 The GIC Asset Allocation Models are not available to be directly implemented as part of an investment advisory service and should not be regarded as a recommendation of any Morgan Stanley investment advisory service.
-The GIC Asset Allocation Models do not represent actual trading or any type of account or any type of investment strategies and none of the fees or other expenses (e.g. commissions, mark-ups, mark-downs, advisory fees, fund expenses) associated with actual trading or accounts are refected in the GIC Asset Allocation Models which, when compounded over a period of years, would decrease returns.
+The GIC Asset Allocation Models do not represent actual trading or any type of account or any type of investment strategies and none of the fees or other expenses (e.g. commissions, mark-ups, mark-downs, advisory fees, fund expenses) associated with actual trading or accounts are refected in the GIC Asset Allocation Models which , when compounded over a period of years, would decrease returns.

-Adverse Active Alpha (AAA) is a patented screening and scoring process designed to help identify high-quality equity and fxed income managers with characteristics that may lead to future outperformance relative to index and peers.
+Adverse Active Alpha (AAA) is a patented screening and scoring process designed to help identify high -quality equity and fxed income managers with characteristics that may lead to future outperformance relative to index and peers.
 While highly ranked managers performed well as a group in our Adverse Active Alpha model back tests, not all of the managers will outperform.
 Please note that this data may be derived from back-testing, which has the beneft of hindsight.
 In addition, highly ranked managers can have difering risk profles that might not be suitable for all investors.
 Our view is that Adverse Active Alpha is a good starting point and should be used in conjunction with other information.
 Morgan Stanley Wealth Management's qualitative and quantitative investment manager due diligence process are equally important factors for investors when considering managers for use through an investment advisory program.
 Factors including, but not limited to, manager turnover and changes to investment process can partially or fully negate a positive Adverse Active Alpha ranking.
+Additionally, highly ranked managers can have difering risk profles that might not be without the manager of the managers of the managers can have differing risk profles that might not be suitable for all investment advisory program.
+Factors including, but not limited to, manager turnover and changes to investment process can partially or fully negate a positive Adverse Active Alpha ranking.
 Additionally, highly ranked managers can have differing risk profles that might not be suitable for all investors.
-For more information on AAA, please see the Adverse Active Alpha Ranking Model and Selecting Managers with Adverse Active Alpha whitepapers are available from your Financial Advisor or Private Wealth Advisor.
-ADVERSE ACTIVE ALPHA is a registered service mark of Morgan Stanley and/or its afliates.
+For more information on AAA, please see the Adverse Active Alpha Ranking Model and Selecting Managers with Adverse Active Alpha whitepapers.
+The whitepaper are available from your Financial Advisor or Private Wealth Advisor.
+ADVERSE ACTIVE ALPHA is a registered service mark of Morgan Stanley and/or its a fliates.
 U.S. Pat.
 No. 8,756,098 applies to the Adverse Active Alpha system and/or methodology.